20 Easy Low-Carb Chicken RecipesArticle posted in: Diet & Nutrition

 The Instant Pot rocks.
 It locks in steam, which speeds up the cooking process and prevents natural juices from escaping.
 So, lean chicken sausage is the perfect meat for this Instant Pot soup recipe.
 Onion, garlic, kale and sun-dried tomatoes add flavor and nutrition, while heavy cream and Parmesan add richness.

 Chicken, onions, garlic, cheese, spices, avocado, sour cream and the low carb miracle veggie, zucchini.
-This versatile vegetable makes the perfect keto friendly substitute for corn tortillas.
+This versatile vegetable makes the perfect low-carb substitute for corn tortillas.
 It offers the same bite but keeps the spotlight on the other flavors in this near-perfect dish.

 We’re pretty proud of these clever cups.
 Instead of carb-heavy noodles, we use yummy chicken cutlets to hold all the lasagna goodies—mozzarella, ricotta, cream cheese and even the marinara.
 Make sure the chicken is no thicker than a quarter-inch.